OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-17.md

 ## 1 Samuel 17:44

-The Philistine also said to David, “Come to me, and I will give your flesh to the birds of the sky and the beasts of the field.”
+The Philistine also said to David, “Come to me, and I will give your flesh to the birds of the sky and the wild animals of the field.”

 ---